genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/sop/SOP-intro.md

 ### [Business Operation Process](business-operation-process.md)

-This document shows an example of a project delivery process.
-It involves five departments working together to provide a set of deliverables.
-It includes an audit process that acts as a verification point to ensure a high-quality end product.
+This document illustrates an example of a project delivery process involving five departments working together to provide a set of deliverables.
+It includes an audit process that serves as a verification point to ensure a high-quality end product.
 If the audit fails twice, department leaders must meet to identify what went wrong and prevent recurrence.
-The swimlane diagram represents how the process flows between each department.
+I created two diagrams to illustrate how the process flows between each department: one is a sequence diagram created with Mermaid, and the other is a swimlane diagram created with draw.io.